Malekba98/Deep-Reinforcement-Learning-Bachelor-thesis/README.md

 Hovering Task
 ---
-In the considered task, the drone is controlled to maintain its position at (0,0,1).
+In the considered task, the aim is to control the drone to maintain its position at (0,0,1).

 ![Hover](./docs_readme/hover.png)